devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 | DELETE | /api/user/:userId                   |                                                                                     |                                                                                                                                                                             |
 | GET    | /api/users?email=\*&name=\*&role=\* |                                                                                     | {"users":[<br/>{"id":3,"name":"Kai Chen","email":"d@jwt.com","roles":[{"role":"diner"}]},<br/>{"id":5,"name":"Buddy","email":"b@jwt.com","roles":[{"role":"admin"}]}<br/>]} |

-## Getting started
+## Time for Test Driven Development

-To get you started we will walk through the TDD process of adding the ability for a user to change their credentials.
+To get you started we will walk through the TDD process of adding the **Update User** feature.
+Since the endpoint to update a user already exists on the backend, only need to modify the frontend application to support the new feature.

 ### Starting test

-We start out by making sure we can get to the place where we want to add our functionality by using a new test that we create in a file named **user.spec.ts**.
-The test registers a new diner user and navigates to the diner dashboard.
+We start out by writing a test to make sure we can get to the place where we want to add our functionality.
+We add this test to a file named **user.spec.ts**.
+This basic test registers a new diner user and navigates to the diner dashboard.

 ```js
 import { test, expect } from 'playwright-test-coverage';